onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 for some finite integer `K >= 1` associated with the state `m`.
 We assume:

-* Each `g_k` is a synthetic data generator indexed at the effective layer.
+* each `g_k` is a synthetic data generator indexed at the effective layer;
-* The set `G_lib(m)` is fixed before any evaluation of the Q127 observables.
+* the set `G_lib(m)` is determined by the underlying training setup and is fixed before any evaluation of the Q127 observables at that state;
-* Generators may evolve over time, but for a given state `m` used in tension evaluation, the library is treated as fixed.
+* generators may evolve over time, but for a given state `m` used in tension evaluation, the library is treated as fixed.

 2. Model ensemble